allwynavalos/P1_Pokedex/README.md

 When someone searches for a specific pokemon; information about that particular pokemon will be displayed.

+## API:
-## API:The API you are using and the information you plan to get form it.
+The API you are using and the information you plan to get form it.

 The API I will be using will be https://pokeapi.co/api/v2/pokemon/ I plan on getting information (ie. name, game version, moves, abilities, etc)